pydonny/morgans/README.md

 The cluster agent is configured for automatic instrumentation of java applications.

-K8S - Contains the YAML files for deploying the cluster operator and agent
+* k8s_appd - Contains the YAML files for deploying the cluster operator and agent
+* k8s_boomi - contians the k8s boomi molecule reference arch